affinda/affinda-python/docs/models.md

 :vartype filter_type: str or ~affinda.models.ResumeSearchParametersCustomDataFilterType
 :ivar data_point: Required.
 :vartype data_point: str
-:ivar query: Required. "equals" searches require the "value" key inside the query, and "range" searches require at least one of "gte" (greater than or equal) and "lte" (less than or equal).
+:ivar query: Required. 'equals' searches require the 'value' key inside the query, and 'range' searches require at least one of 'gte' (greater than or equal) and 'lte' (less than or equal).
 :vartype query: any
 :ivar required:
 :vartype required: bool